hulekal123/prodcomp/README.md

   $ docker-compose -f prodcompapp_docker-compose.yml stop
   $ docker-compose -f prodcompapp_docker-compose.yml rm
   ```
+ ## <a name="conclusion"></a>Conclusion

+ - *Pordcomp* application ensures Product upload and display based on given attributes
+ - Document based MongoDB can store high volumes of data, also supports faster queries
+ - using Containerization with Docker, scalable and high available solution is implemented
+ - application is flexible for implementing other Import Data methods and CRUD Operations
+ - The results from AI service, which can give suggestions based upon price, vendor and rating can also be implemented

 ## <a name="references"></a>References
  - [Spring Boot](https://spring.io/projects/spring-boot)
  - [MongoDB with Spring Boot](https://spring.io/guides/gs/accessing-data-mongodb/)